jahidul96/grocery_app/README.md

 just clone and run flutter pub get and you are ready to rock

-give a star and if you need any help knock me!
+# give a star and enjoy... if you need any help knock me!